rburrito/payloadgenerator/README.md

 # About
-Paymaker is a wrapper around MSFvenom which gives the users a more friendly and simpler experience to generate multiple types of payloads, based on their choice.
+Payload Generator is a wrapper around MSFvenom which gives the users a more friendly and simpler experience to generate multiple types of payloads, based on their choice.
 Our intent is to make the experience uncomplicated to produce their payload.
-Instead of the user going through MSFvenom manually looking for a specific payload our goal is to automate the process for them as well as customizing the payload generating experience (or customize the payload for their needs.)
-We will ask the user certain questions defining their target and then call msfvenom to generate a payload according to the answers that are given.
+Instead of users going through MSFvenom manually looking for a specific payload, our goal is to automate the process for them as well as customizing the payload generating experience (or customize the payload for their needs).
+We will ask the user questions defining their target and call msfvenom to generate a payload based on user responses.

 Required input from the user:
 * Platform: Windows, Linux, OSX